oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 An SD-JWT, at its core, is a digitally signed JSON document containing digests over the selectively disclosable claims with the Disclosures outside the document.
 Selectively disclosable claims can be individual object properties (key-value pairs) or array elements.

 Each digest value ensures the integrity of, and maps to, the respective Disclosure.
-Digest values are calculated using a hash function over the Disclosures, each of which contains the claim name (only in case the claim is an object property), the claim value, and a random salt.
+Digest values are calculated using a hash function over the Disclosures, each of which contains a random salt, the claim name (only when the claim is an object property), and the claim value.
 The Disclosures are sent to the Holder together with the SD-JWT in the Combined Format for Issuance defined in (#combined_format_for_issuance).

 An SD-JWT MAY also contain clear-text claims that are always disclosed to the Verifier.